A moving lemma for cohomology with support: Comparison with action on algebraic cycles

 We define

-By what we have said above, this is the $\ell$-adic Chow group of algebraic cycles modulo rational equivalence if $k$ is finitely generated (or the perfect closure of a such a field), while it is the group of $\ell$-adic cycles modulo algebraic equivalence if $k$ is algebraically closed.
-We further let $A_0^i(X)_{\Z_\ell}\subset A ^i(X)_{\Z_\ell}$ be the subspace of cycles with trivial cycle class on $X$, i.e.\
+By what we have said above, this is the $\ell$-adic Chow group of algebraic cycles modulo rational equivalence if $k$ is finitely generated (or the perfect closure of such a field), while it is the group of $\ell$-adic cycles modulo algebraic equivalence if $k$ is algebraically closed.
+We further let $A_0^i(X)_{\Z_\ell}\subset A ^i(X)_{\Z_\ell}$ be the subspace of cycles with trivial cycle class on $X$, \textit{i.e.}

-By \cite[Lemma 4.7 and Proposition 6.9]{Sch-refined}, there is a canonical isomorphism
+By \cite[Lemma 7.4 and Proposition 7.11]{Sch-refined}, there is a canonical isomorphism

-By item (\ref{item:thm:motivic-body:restriction}) in Corollary \ref{cor:motivic-body}, the action of correspondences on refined unramified cohomology descends to an action on the left hand side of (\ref{eq:Grifft=H_nr}), where we use $H^{2i-1}_{m,nr}(X,\Z_\ell(i))=H^{2i-1}(X,\Z_\ell(i))$ for $m\geq \dim X $.
-There is also a natural action on the right hand side of (\ref{eq:Grifft=H_nr}).
+By Corollary \ref{cor:motivic-body}\eqref{item:thm:motivic-body:restriction}, the action of correspondences on refined unramified cohomology descends to an action on the left-hand side of \eqref{eq:Grifft=H_nr}, where we use $H^{2i-1}_{m,\nr}(X,\Z_\ell(i))=H^{2i-1}(X,\Z_\ell(i))$ for $m\geq \dim X $.
+There is also a natural action on the right-hand side of \eqref{eq:Grifft=H_nr}.
 The main result of this appendix shows that both actions agree with each other.

-\begin{proposition} Let $X$ and $Y$ be smooth projective equi-dimensional schemes over a perfect field $k$, let $d_X:=\dim (X)$ and let $\ell$ be a prime that is invertible in $k$.
+\begin{proposition} Let $X$ and $Y$ be smooth projective equi-dimensional schemes over a perfect field $k$, let $d_X:=\dim (X)$, and let $\ell$ be a prime that is invertible in $k$.
 Then the bilinear pairing

-induced by the pairing on refined unramified cohomology in Corollary \ref{cor:motivic-body} agrees via the isomorphism in (\ref{eq:Grifft=H_nr}) with the natural action on $A_0^i(X)_{\Z_\ell} =N^0\CH^i(X)_{\Z_\ell}/N^{i-1}\CH^i(X)_{\Z_\ell}$. \end{proposition}
+induced by the pairing on refined unramified cohomology in Corollary \ref{cor:motivic-body} agrees via the isomorphism in \eqref{eq:Grifft=H_nr} with the natural action on $A_0^i(X)_{\Z_\ell} =N^0\CH^i(X)_{\Z_\ell}/N^{i-1}\CH^i(X)_{\Z_\ell}$. \end{proposition}

-The above proposition relies on the results recalled in Appendix \ref{app:A}, together with the following result (we will only need the special case where $W=U=X$, but state and prove the more general version below).
+Proposition~\ref{prop:Gamma-ast-compat-Chow} relies on the results recalled in Appendix \ref{app:A}, together with the following result (we will only need the special case where $W=U=X$, but we state and prove the more general version below).